Professor Nelya Koteyko, MA, PhD

 Email: email@example.comRoom Number: 2.37, Francis Bancroft

-Research interests: digital health communication, illness narratives, media representations of science and medicine
+Research interests: online health-related communication and interaction, digital identity, illness narratives, media representations of science and medicine

 2013 –2018: Work Package Leader - AHRC funded program ‘Creative Practice as Mutual Recovery: Connecting Communities for Mental Health and Wellbeing’.
 PI: Prof. P Crawford.